csev/sakai-scripts/README.md

 * Edit config.sh with a text editor of your choice

     * Start at "Settings start here"
-    * Change "sakaiproject" in the GIT REPO  variable to be your github account
+    * Change "sakaiproject" in the GIT REPO  variable to be your github account if you want to run your fork
-    * If you are not running MAMP, edit the MySQL root password, urls, ports, etc
+    * If you are not running MAMP or MariaDB, edit the MySQL root password, urls, ports, etc

-* Make sure your MySQL is running run `bash db.sh` to create a database
+* Make sure your MariaDB is running run `bash db.sh` to create a database

 * Run `bash na.sh` to set up the Tomcat

-* If you have not already done so, clone the Sakai repository to your account in the browser

-* Run `bash co.sh` to check the Sakai source code out
+* Run `bash co.sh` to check the Sakai source code out (which repo is checked out is in `config.sh`)

 * Run `bash qmv.sh` to compile it all - the first time you do this it will take a long time and use a lot of network bandwidth as it downloads a bunch of